ninobaw/aero-doc-flow-enfidha-final/AI_RULES.md

     *   `src/components/`: For reusable UI components.
     *   `src/hooks/`: For custom React hooks.
     *   `src/shared/`: For shared types, constants, and utility functions.
-    *   `src/integrations/`: For third-party service integrations (e.g., Supabase).
+    *   `src/integrations/`: For third-party service integrations (e.g., OnlyOffice).
 *   **Component Granularity**: Create new files for every new component or hook, no matter how small.
 Avoid adding multiple components to a single file.
 Aim for components that are concise and focused on a single responsibility (ideally under 100 lines of code).
 *   **TypeScript**: Always use TypeScript for type safety.
 Define clear interfaces and types for data structures.
 *   **Error Handling**: For API calls using `TanStack Query`, let errors bubble up to the query client's error handling mechanism.
-Avoid `try/catch` blocks directly around `supabase` calls within `useMutation` or `useQuery` functions unless specific local error handling is required.
+Avoid `try/catch` blocks directly around backend calls within `useMutation` or `useQuery` functions unless specific local error handling is required.
 *   **Simplicity**: Prioritize simple and elegant solutions.
 Avoid over-engineering or adding unnecessary complexity.
 *   **No Partial Changes**: All code changes must be complete and functional.
 Do not leave unimplemented features or refer to non-existent files.